Anti-Zeno purification of spin baths by quantum probe measurements: Results

-For any CT associated to $M_{n,m}$, the corresponding non-unitary B-evolution operator is \be V_{n,m}(t) = \cos^{m-n}(\hat{B}t)\sin^n (\hat{B}t). \ee The $j$-distribution that underlies the B-state is progressively narrowed down by the evolution operator (10) compared to that of the initial state, Eq.
-(1), in a manner that depends on the realized CT.
+\be \hat{V}_{n,m}(t = m \tau) = \cos^{m-n}(\hat{B}t)\sin^n (\hat{B}t). \ee The $j$-distribution that underlies the $B$-state is progressively narrowed down compared to that of the initial thermal state, Eq.\,\ref{eq:basic_H}, in a manner that depends on the realized CT.
 This comes about since, at a chosen time $t$, different $j$-states will have either maximized or minimized probabilities, depending on the arguments of the respective cosine or sine functions.
+The outcomes are correlated provided $\tau \ll T_2$, resulting in the bath state